 - have a property and are less like to leave or go awol if there is a payment due.
 So if a lender is trying to recover funds, they are more likely to get hold of the guarantor if they are a homeowner.

-- If the guarantor needs to raise funds to repay their friend’s loan, they can sell their house, move out and charge rent or get an another mortgage on top to get money.
+- If the guarantor needs to raise funds to repay their friend’s loan, they can sell their house, move out and charge rent to a tenant or get an another mortgage to access more finance.

 Guarantor loans for tenants

 More recently, guarantor loans for tenants have been more common as lenders are willing to lend to individuals who have guarantors that are tenants.
 Its simple really.
-A tenant may not be a bad lending proposition by any means, simply because they haven’t taken the leap to buy a property, doesn’t mean that they may not have a strong history of repaying credit cards, bills and loans on time.
+A tenant may not be a bad lending proposition by any means, simply because they haven’t taken the leap to buy a property, doesn’t mean that they can’t be a reliable and trustworthy person.
+They may also have a strong credit history of repaying credit cards, bills and loans on time which will strengthen their case.

-Also, just because your guarantor is a homeowner doesn’t mean that they are having payment difficulties.
+Also, just because your guarantor is a homeowner doesn’t mean that they are going to be accepted.
+Any person who owns a home can have payment difficulties.
 They could be behind on their mortgage repayments or have debt elsewhere.
-Or perhaps they inherited their current property or it was purchased their property – it doesn’t necessarily mean that they are a better guarantor and our lenders acknowledge this which is why they are willing to lend to tenants.
+Or perhaps they inherited their current property or it was purchased by a family member and given to them.
+It doesn’t necessarily mean that they are a better guarantor and our lenders acknowledge this which is why they are willing to lend to tenants.

 Credit checks are being used more and more as the checks run by guarantor lenders.
 Working with credit reference agencies such as Experian and CallCredit, the lender is able to see a credit score which is formulated based on how well they have repaid credit in the past.
-If the guarantor who is a tenant has a credit score which meets the lender’s criteria, it is more likely that the loan will be approved.
+If the guarantor who is a tenant has a credit score which meets the lender’s criteria, it will increase the chances of the loan being approved.
 Please follow this link for further information on tenants, credit checks and guarantors.

 Guarantor loans non homeowner – what does this mean?